 We often go out to eat not just because we don’t feel like cooking, but also because we want food we wouldn’t normally cook.
 Or, sometimes it is to get inspired by the food and just enjoy the different flavor combinations.
 When you can’t do those things, it’s time to take matters into your own hands.

 In this article, I will give you some tips to get started cooking at home like a professional chef.

 1 – Use the best ingredients

 One of the biggest reasons restaurant food tastes so good is that they are using incredible ingredients.
-They don’t get their produce or meats from the local supermarket.
+They don’t get their products or meats from the local supermarket.
 Rather, they have purveyors that send them the best of the best.

-With the internet, or even hunting down some high end grocers in your area, you can do the same thing.
-Instead of getting plastic wrapped pork chops on a piece of styrofoam, order up some Berkshire Kurobuta pork, which is the Kobe version of pork as it is highly flavorful.
+With the internet, or even hunting down some high-end grocers in your area, you can do the same thing.
+Instead of getting plastic-wrapped pork chops on a piece of styrofoam, order up some Berkshire Kurobuta pork, which is the Kobe version of pork as it is highly flavorful.

-Shop for veggies at the local farmer’s markets instead of your supermarket that gets their produce from hundred or even thousands of miles away.
+Shop for veggies at the local farmer’s markets instead of your supermarket that gets their produce from hundreds or even thousands of miles away.
 When you cook food that has been out of the ground for mere hours, then you will get the most out of that ingredient.

 And if you can manage, dedicate a portion of your yard to growing your own vegetables and even raising chickens.
-Free range eggs are expensive but worth every penny in terms of flavor.
-For pennies you can have even fresher eggs from your own chickens!
+Free-range eggs are expensive but worth every penny in terms of flavor.
+For pennies, you can have even fresher eggs from your own chickens!

 2 – Know when it is cooked